jnbuaa/SEKNN-Short-term-Traffic-State-Prediction-under-Special-Events/README.md

 # SEKNN-for-Short-term-Traffic-State-under-Special-Events

-The codes of paper "A Special Event-based K-nearest Neighbor Model for Short-term Traffic State Predicton", which expects to be published in IEEE Access.
+The codes of paper "___A Special Event-based K-nearest Neighbor Model for Short-term Traffic State Predicton___", expected to be published in IEEE Access.

 Proposed method: SEKNN
-Compared methods:Original KNN, MFCP, SVR, RF, GBDT, SAE, and SRCN.
+Compared methods: Original KNN, MFCP, SVR, RF, GBDT, SAE, and SRCN.